maubanel/UE5-Hello-World/setting-map/README.md

 ##### `Step 12.`\|`UE5HW`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 In 3-D the texture can use different channels for different parts of the material.
 In this case the **Base Color** is only getting data from the **R** (red) channel.
 So click on **G** and **B** to turn off those channels.
 Now we have a grey and white texture that look a lot more like the render on the sphere.
+This material is packing its masks into a single texture with the **R** channel for the base color, and the **G** channel for metallic.

 ![red channel only in texture](images/clickGB.png)